serrainoalessio/Trie/README.md

 # Trie
-Trie data structure, full support for multithread (compile with -lphtread).
+Implementation of a Trie data structure (https://en.wikipedia.org/wiki/Trie), with full support for multithread (compile with -lphtread).
+Two or more thread may add or search data at the same time without any conflict.

 Future versions will have a switch for pthread.

 ## Usage: